ivirshup/anndata-paper/paper.md

 Generating insight from high-dimensional data often involves two steps: condensing them into useful representations and assigning semantic labels.
 Both is achieved by learning patterns in high dimensions based on existing annotations.
 Once insight is gained, knowledge is updated and assigned in form of learned annotations.
 This defines the general machine learning and data science paradigm, which, which anndata, we strive represent in a data structure that integrates well with the pydata ecosystem.

-Within the pydata ecosystem the closest package that would be amenable to serve this paradigm is xarray `[@xarray_author:YYYY]`, which enables to deal with highly complex labelled data tensors of arbitrary dimensions.
-On the other hand, there is the highly popular package pandas`[@pandas_author:YYYY]`, which merely provides and operates on `DataFrames`, that is, single tables of data. anndata is positioned in between by providing the minimal additional structure to enable storing compact annotations and representations of high-dimensional data, making the book keeping during learning from it much simpler.
+Within the pydata ecosystem the closest package that would be amenable to serve this paradigm is xarray [@Hoyer2017], which enables to deal with highly complex labelled data tensors of arbitrary dimensions.
+On the other hand, there is the highly popular package pandas [@McKinney2010], which merely provides and operates on `DataFrames`, that is, single tables of data. anndata is positioned in between by providing the minimal additional structure to enable storing compact annotations and representations of high-dimensional data, making the book keeping during learning from it much simpler.

-With that, anndata perfectly integrates into scikit-learn `[@scikit_author:YYYY]`, statsmodels `[@statsmodels_author:YYYY]`, seaborn `[@waskom:2016]`, and easily interfaces with pytorch and tensorflow.
+With that, anndata perfectly integrates into scikit-learn [@Buitinck2013], statsmodels `[@statsmodels_author:YYYY]`, seaborn [@Waskom2021], and easily interfaces with pytorch and tensorflow.

 Specifically, the central `AnnData` class stores observations (samples) of variables (features) in the rows of a matrix.
-This is the convention of the modern classics of statistics [Hastie09] and machine learning [Murphy12], the convention of dataframes both in R and Python and the established statistics and machine learning packages in Python (statsmodels, scikit-learn).
+This is the convention of the modern classics of statistics [@Hastie09] and machine learning [@Murphy2012], the convention of dataframes both in R and Python and the established statistics and machine learning packages in Python (statsmodels, scikit-learn).

 Machine learning/ data analysis methods in python work well with data "shaped-like" data from scRNA-seq (e.g. methods in scikit-learn).
 By making it easy to handle this data in python, we can more easily take advantage of these libraries.
 While these libraries have great computational tools, they frequently work with unlabelled numpy arrays/ scipy sparse arrays.